Neurotransmitter: Drug antagonists

-An antagonist drug is one that attaches (or binds) to a site called a receptor without activating that receptor to produce a biological response.
-It is therefore said to have no intrinsic activity.
-An antagonist may also be called a receptor "blocker" because they block the effect of an agonist at the site.
-The pharmacological effects of an antagonist, therefore, result in preventing the corresponding receptor site's agonists (e.g., drugs, hormones, neurotransmitters) from binding to and activating it.
-Antagonists may be "competitive" or "irreversible".
+An antagonist is a drug that binds to a receptor without activating it, meaning it has no intrinsic activity.
+By occupying the receptor, it blocks or reduces the effect of an agonist, such as a drug, hormone, or neurotransmitter, that would normally bind to and activate the receptor.
+Antagonists are often described as receptor "blockers" and may be classified as competitive or irreversible.

 A competitive antagonist competes with an agonist for binding to the receptor.
-As the concentration of antagonist increases, the binding of the agonist is progressively inhibited, resulting in a decrease in the physiological response.
-High concentration of an antagonist can completely inhibit the response.
-This inhibition can be reversed, however, by an increase of the concentration of the agonist, since the agonist and antagonist compete for binding to the receptor.
+As the concentration of the antagonist increases, agonist binding is progressively inhibited, resulting in a decrease in the physiological response.
+A high concentration of an antagonist can completely inhibit the response.
+This inhibition can be reversed by increasing the agonist concentration, since the agonist and antagonist compete for binding to the receptor.
 Competitive antagonists, therefore, can be characterized as shifting the dose–response relationship for the agonist to the right.
 In the presence of a competitive antagonist, it takes an increased concentration of the agonist to produce the same response observed in the absence of the antagonist.

-An irreversible antagonist binds so strongly to the receptor as to render the receptor unavailable for binding to the agonist.
+An irreversible antagonist binds so strongly to the receptor that it renders the receptor unavailable for binding to the agonist.
 Irreversible antagonists may even form covalent chemical bonds with the receptor.
 In either case, if the concentration of the irreversible antagonist is high enough, the number of unbound receptors remaining for agonist binding may be so low that even high concentrations of the agonist do not produce the maximum biological response.